alinnman/celestial-navigation/APPDOC.md

 you can display a map.
 This map can assist you in troubleshooting your sextant readings.

+The map interface requires an active internet connection to present full map displays.
+NOTE: Without an internet connection you will get unpredictable results.
+Use [plotting](#plotting) for active navigation without internet connection if you have a plotting device available.

 *Note: For a map with a single sight the circle may not touch your* *location precisely, if your DRP is inaccurate.*
 *This is a result of the need for adjustments to the oblateness of the Earth.*

-*The map interface requires an active internet connection to present* *full map displays.
-Without an internet connection you will get* *unpredictable results.*
+## Plotting (NMEA-0183 interface) <a name="plotting"></a>

+If you have access to a marine chart plotter or similar device you can easily use the Celeste app as an information source for the coordinate resolved by sight reduction.
+Connect the plotting device with Celeste using the following connection parameters.

+* Connection type : NMEA 0183
+* IP adress : Use the adress you see in the bottom field of the app.
+* Port : 10110
+* Protocol : TCP
+* Direction : Input

+If the presented ip address is "No network connection" the you need to connect your phone/tablet to the Wi-Fi where your plottin devices is connected.

+NOTE: This allows for use (mapping) in scenarios where you lack internet connection!

 ## Working with configurations<a name="configs"></a>